cloudmenson/Node-JS-Server-CRUD/README.md

-# Node-JS-Server.
-Crud, express, nodemon
+# Description

+Node-JS-Server + C.R.U.D

+`Components:`
+- nodemon
+- express

+# Getting Started

 Download all files, run the IDE, open the terminal in the development environment.
 There is no 'Node modules' folder, you need to install it with the 'npm install' command,